wolochowp/ansible/README.md

   - Flushing **only affects users** that have public keys defined in the play — other users and their keys are untouched.

 > ⚠️ By default, `allow_flushing_pubkeys` is **disabled** to avoid unintentional key removal.
 Enable it only when managing a user's keys fully via Ansible.

 ---

-## 🧑‍💻 Author Information

-Paweł Wołochow
-📧 wolochowp@gmail.com
-🪪 License: MIT-0 (no restrictions on use, distribution, or modification)

----